 - Medical malpractice that occurs when a surgeon performs an operation while intoxicated.

+It should be noted, however, that exemplary awards are quite rare in most cases associated with negligence.
 Courts normally do not award punitive damages in most cases.

-How to Calculate Personal Injury Damages?
+How to Calculate Personal Injury Damages

 How much compensation can you get for a personal injury claim?
 It is easy to find a compensation personal injury claims calculator on the Internet.
 Although this might give you a very general idea of how much your claim is worth, you need to have your lawyer issue a formal personal injury compensation estimate after sufficient investigation before you will really know a proper number.